wooduk/pokedexr/README.md

-# Project name here
+# Pokedexer
-> Summary description here.
+> A collection of python scripts to build a Pokemon Trading Card game classifier.

 This file will become your README and also the index of your documentation.